tomsawyer0224/easyChat/README.md

 ## Description

-This project creates a chatbot program that runs locally on CPU using the Langchain, Ollama, and Chainlit frameworks.
+This project creates a chatbot program that runs locally on CPU using the LangGraph, Ollama, and Chainlit frameworks.

 ## Getting Started